 South Africa’s neighbour, Zimbabwe has a download speed of 2.49 Mbps and it would take 6 hours 50 minutes to download a high definition video.
 Zimbabwe takes on the number seven spot.

-Situated in the South of Africa, Zambia has a download speed of 2.45 Mbps, much like Zimbabwe, it would take 6 hours 58 minutes to high definition movie.
+Situated in the South of Africa, Zambia has a download speed of 2.45 Mbps, much like Zimbabwe, it would take 6 hours 58 minutes to download a high definition movie.
 Zambia is ranked 106 globally.

 This West African country has a download speed of 2.3 Mbps, it would take users 8 hours 4 minutes to download a high definition movie.
 Ghana has the second least fast internet speed in Africa.
 It is ranked at 116 globally.